Kristina01111000/Drws_site/README.md

 new names:
 - View your own "4 Elements in Me Graph”
-- Use our "Life Balance Scorecard & Daily Tabulator"
+- Use our "Life Balance Scorecard & Daily Tabulator" doneish